-Disabled veterans may be eligible to claim a federal tax refund based on: an increase in the veteran's percentage of disability from VA or the combat-disabled veteran applying for, and being granted, Combat-Related Special Compensation, after an award for Concurrent Retirement and Disability.
-To do so, the disabled veteran will need to file the amended return, Form 1040X, Amended U.S. Individual Income Tax Return, to correct a previously filed Form 1040, 1040A or 1040EZ.
+Disabled Military Retirees may be eligible to claim a federal tax refund based on an increase in their disability rating percentage from VA, or, if combat disabled, applying for and being granted Combat- Related Special Compensation after an award for Concurrent Retirement and Disability.
+To do so, the disabled Military Retiree needs to file the amended return, Form 1040X, Amended U.S. Individual Income Tax Return, to correct a previously filed Form 1040, 1040A or 1040EZ.
 An amended return cannot be e-filed.
 It must be filed as a paper return.
-Disabled veterans should include all documents from VA and any information received from Defense Finance and Accounting Services explaining proper tax treatment for the current year.
+The filer should include all documents received from VA and any information received from Defense Finance and Accounting Service explaining proper tax treatment for the current year.

-If needed, veterans should seek assistance from a competent tax professional before filing amended returns based on a disability determination.
-Refund claims based on an incorrect interpretation of the tax law could subject the veteran to interest and/or penalty charges.
+If needed, Military Retirees should seek assistance from a competent tax professional before filing amended returns based on a disability determination.
+Refund claims based on an incorrect interpretation of the tax law could subject the taxpayer to interest and/or penalty charges.
 Complete information and requirements can be found at www.irs.gov/Individuals/Military/Special-Tax-Considerations-for-Veterans.

 Individuals who served honorably in the U.S. armed forces, but were no longer serving on active duty status as of Sept.
 11, 2001, may still be naturalized without having to comply with the residence and physical presence requirements for naturalization if they filed Form N-400 while still serving in the U.S. armed forces or within six months of termination of their active duty service.